robfairh/arfc.github.io/_posts/2018-05-10-ansh-andrei-landis.markdown

-Two ARFC graduate students, **Andrei Rykhlevskii** and **Anshuman Chaube** were recognized this year by the American Nuclear Society at the national level with a **2018 John and Muriel Landis Scholarship.** This award, given by the ANS NEED Committee, consists of a monetary award, a certificate, and placement in the online archive of recipients on the [ANS honors and awards website](http://www.ans.org/honors/scholarships/recipients/).
+Two ARFC graduate students, **Andrei Rykhlevskii** and **Anshuman Chaube** were recognized this year by the American Nuclear Society at the national level with the **2018 John and Muriel Landis Scholarship.** This award, given by the ANS NEED Committee, consists of a monetary award, a certificate, and placement in the online archive of recipients on the [ANS honors and awards website](http://www.ans.org/honors/scholarships/recipients/).